bsmith89/strain-corr/doc/manuscript/manuscript.md

 sequences both within and across species, systematic false positive and false negative gene assignments may still occur.
 As a result, we caution against over-interpreting analyses that rely on directly comparing the gene content of inferred strain with reference strains.
+Our approach leverages strain-pure samples and compares across multiple samples with the same strain.
+As a result, StrainPGC will
+likely perform suboptimally in environments and study designs with particularly high intra-sample diversity, such as waste-water or soil microbiomes, and where fewer strain-pure samples have shared strains.
+This highlights an opportunity for the development of complementary tools that can handle extreme microbial diversity both within and across samples.
 Another major barrier to interpreting gene content estimates by StrainPGC or other methods is the sparsity of robust genetic, biochemical, structural, and experimental characterization of gene products [@zhouCAFAChallengeReports2019].
 While we augmented available annotations by leveraging co-occurrence clusters to